gearjosh/capstone-planning/README.md

 - User can rate and/or review an album
 - User can view a profile to see their ratings, reviews, and listens.

-#### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and yourlanguage) will you use to create this MVP?
-List them all here.
-Be specific.
+#### What tools, frameworks, libraries, APIs, modules and/or other resources will be used?

 - React
 - Redux